 3.6 Was the time interval between predictor assessment and outcome determination appropriate?

-This signalling question is to detect situations where the time interval between predictor assessment and outcome determination is inappropriate.
-The time interval could be either too long or too short.
-Such judgement requires clinical knowledge to determine what an appropriate time interval is as this will vary considerably depending on the clinical scenario and outcome under study.
+This signalling question is to detect situations where the time interval between predictor assessment and outcome determination is inappropriate, either too long or too short.
+Such judgement requires clinical knowledge to determine what an appropriate time interval is, and also depends on the clinical context.

-In diagnostic studies where the model is predicting whether the disease or outcome is present at the moment of prediction (Box 2), ideally the assessment of predictors (index tests) and the outcome determination should occur at the same point in time.
-In practice, there may be a time interval between the moment of assessing the predictors and outcome determination where the diagnostic outcome (and thus diagnosis) could change, either improving through administered treatment, natural disease resolution or worsening through disease progression.
-Sometimes the reference standard used to determine presence of disease outcome requires clinical follow up over a time period so a delay between predictor assessment is built into the study design, as a critical feature to reduce bias (see the example study of Oudega et al.).
+In diagnostic studies where the model is predicting whether the outcome (i.e. target disease determined by a reference standard) is present at the moment of prediction (Box 2), ideally the assessment of predictors (index tests) and outcome should occur at the same point in time.
+In practice, there may be a time interval between the moment of assessing the predictors and outcome where the diagnostic outcome classification could change, either improving or worsening.
+Sometimes determining the outcome presence requires clinical follow up over a time period, so a delay between predictor and outcome assessment is built into the study design, as a critical feature to reduce bias (see the example study of Oudega et al.).

-The length of interval potentially leading to a high risk of bias will depend on targeted outcome or condition.
 A delay between predictor assessment and outcome determination of a few days may not be problematic for chronic conditions, while for acute infectious diseases even a short delay may be problematic.
 Conversely, when the reference standard involves follow-up, a minimum length may be required to capture the increase in symptoms or signs indicating that the disease was present at the moment when the predictors were assessed.
-Sometimes biological samples for predictor assessment and outcome determination (reference standard) are taken at the same time point, so the time interval during which the disease status could change is effectively zero even if the reference standard procedure on the sample is completed at a later time point.
+Sometimes biological samples for predictor assessment and outcome determination are taken at the same time point, so the time interval during which the disease status could change is effectively zero even if the reference standard procedure on the sample is completed at a later time point.

 In prognostic studies, the time interval between the moment of assessing the predictors and outcome determination may also have been too short or too long to capture the clinical relevant outcome of interest.

 For both diagnostic and prognostic models, there are two ways bias can present.
 Firstly, bias can result if outcomes are determined too early when clinically relevant outcomes cannot be detected or the number of outcomes is unrepresentative.
-For example, the detection of metastases can be biased by the time point of follow-up in the reference standard, e.g. in a model diagnosing the presence of metastases at the time of colorectal cancer diagnosis where participants have surgical removal of the primary tumour to prevent development of metastases not present at diagnosis.
-Due to limitations in current methods of detecting metastases, the number of metastasis detected 6 months after removal of the primary tumour may underestimate the total number of metastases, as some metastases may be too small to be detected.
-Choice of a time point that is too early in this example introduces bias in the number of metastases detected.
+For example, in a model diagnosing the presence of metastases at the time of surgical removal of colorectal cancer tumour, the detection of metastases can be biased by the time point of follow-up in the reference standard.
+Choice of a time point that is too early can introduce bias in the number of metastases detected, as due to limitations in current methods, at earlier follow-up times metastases may not have grown to a large enough size for detection.
 Secondly, the type of outcome may be different depending on the time interval.
-For example, the metastases detected at earlier times might be mainly liver metastases, whereas at a 3 year follow-up more bone metastases may be detected.
-In this example, a high risk of bias occurs if the length of the time interval between index tests to diagnose metastases and reference standard (outcome determination) results in either determination of a potentially unrepresentative number of outcomes or type of outcomes (i.e. metastatic locations).
+For example, the metastases detected at earlier times might be mainly liver metastases, whereas at 1 year follow-up more bone metastases may be detected.
+A high risk of bias then occurs if the length of interval between predictor assessments and outcome determination results in either determination of a potentially unrepresentative number of outcomes or type of outcomes (i.e. metastatic locations).